TheSaaSZoo/PermissionPanther/docs_web/docs/getting-started/1-concepts.md

 ## Permission Groups

-Sometimes individual permissions are too specific, and you might want to give a user a set of permissions instead.
+Sometimes individual permissions are too specific, and you might want to give a user a set of permissions instead, or a "group".
+This is where ReBAC inherits the main appeal of RBAC.

 For example, what if we wanted to give a `MAINTAINER` permission to all repositories that allowed them to `VIEW`, `WRITE`, `CREATE_PR`, `APPROVE_PR`, and more?

 Rather than making many inheritance relations for each permission and repository, we can define a [Permission Group](#permission-groups) that includes multiple permissions under one.

+Nobody wants to write code that looks like:

+- Are they a `VIEWER`?
+If not...
+- Are they a `MAINTAINER`?
+If not...
+- Are they an `ADMIN`?
+If not...
+- Are they an `OWNER`?
+If not...
+- Are they a `VIEWER` of the owning organization?
+If not...
+- Are they a `MAINTAINER` of the owning organization?
+If not...
+- Are they an `ADMIN` of the owning organization?
+If not...
+- Are they an `OWNER` of the owning organization?
+If not...
+- They don't have access

+Don't let you code look like this when it could look like:

+- Does the user have `VIEW`?
+If not...
+- They don't have access

+**That's it, no matter how many Permission Groups or unique permissions exist, you can always check the same permission.**

 First we define the Permission Group: